 Early History of the Cheffins family

 This web page shows only a small excerpt of our Cheffins research.
-Another 56 words (4 lines of text) covering the years 1627, 1628 and 1714 are included under the topic Early Cheffins History in all our PDF Extended History products and printed products wherever possible.
+Another 56 words (4 lines of text) covering the years 1627, 1628, 1714, 1600, 1666, 1600, 1641, 1602, 1688 and 1668 are included under the topic Early Cheffins History in all our PDF Extended History products and printed products wherever possible.

 Cheffins Spelling Variations

 Spelling variations in names were a common occurrence before English spelling was standardized a few hundred years ago.
 In the Middle Ages, even the literate spelled their names differently as the English language incorporated elements of French, Latin, and other European languages.
 Many variations of the name Cheffins have been found, including Chaffin, Chaffinch, Caffin and others.

 Early Notables of the Cheffins family (pre 1700)

 Another 70 words (5 lines of text) are included under the topic Early Cheffins Notables in all our PDF Extended History products and printed products wherever possible.

 Families began migrating abroad in enormous numbers because of the political and religious discontent in England.
 Often faced with persecution and starvation in England, the possibilities of the New World attracted many English people.
 Although the ocean trips took many lives, those who did get to North America were instrumental in building the necessary groundwork for what would become for new powerful nations.
 Some of the first immigrants to cross the Atlantic and come to North America bore the name Cheffins, or a variant listed above:

 Cheffins Settlers in United States in the 19th Century

 - Anson Cheffins, who arrived in Allegany (Allegheny) County, Pennsylvania in 1871

 - ^ Filby, P. William, Meyer, Mary K., Passenger and immigration lists index : a guide to published arrival records of about 500,000 passengers who came to the United States and Canada in the seventeenth, eighteenth, and nineteenth centuries.
 1982-1985 Cumulated Supplements in Four Volumes Detroit, Mich. : Gale Research Co., 1985, Print (ISBN 0-8103-1795-8)